-If you are wearing contacts, remove them before flushing your eye.
-If you are not able to remove a contact, flush your eye with the contact in.
+If you are wearing contacts, remove them before you flush your eye.
+If you can't remove a contact, flush your eye with the contact in place.

 Flush the eye from the inner corner toward the outer corner.
+Use large amounts of water.
 This prevents a substance in the eye from washing into the other eye.
 Flushing the eye will be easier if you have someone who can help you.

-Any of the following may be done to flush the eye.
+You can use any of these methods to flush the eye.
 You must hold the eyelids open while you:

 Stand under a shower with open eyes.